mfurla/Nanodynamo/README.md

 This repository contains files and scripts required to reproduce the analyses presented in the manuscript.

+The _condaEnvironment.yml_ file allows to reproduce the Anaconda environment used for our analyses.

 In the _Scripts_ folder we have collected:

 - A Julia script used to evaluate parameters identifiability (parametersIdentifiability.ipynb),